20 Secrets to Strip Fat Everywhere

 From Your Face

-Glow brighter with a salt-free diet and more Vitamin C. Find out how.
+Glow brighter with a low-sodium diet and more Vitamin C. Find out how.

 One way to boost overall weight loss, which will slim down your face, is to lay off on the empty calories from booze.
 Jim White, RD, ACSM HFS, owner of Jim White Fitness and Nutrition Studios, recommends cutting back on alcohol if you are looking to lose weight.
 Although he usually lets his clients have 150 calories of whatever they want each day, which could be a glass of wine or a light beer, any more can be a slippery slope to weight gain.
 Plus, alcohol is dehydrating, which causes your face to bloat and look puffy.
 Try sticking to just one alcoholic beverage at a time, and make sure you chase it with a glass of water.